mark-andrews/intro2brms/readme.md

 To compile an R package from source on Windows, you need Rtools, but you will have that if you followed the previous step.

+If you are using a Mac and encounter problems at this stage, you probably need to install Xcode Command Line tools, see e.g. https://www.makeuseof.com/install-xcode-command-line-tools/

 The time taken to compile and install these R packages will be a lot longer than normally required to install R packages, but it should be 10 minutes or less depending on the power of your device.